wildfly-extras/fuse-patch/docs/UserGuide.md

 Installed fuse-patch-distro-wildfly-1.5.0
 ```

-Note, that the above uses `--update` instead of `--install`, which installs the latest available package for a given name.
+Note, that the above uses `--update` instead of `--install`, which installs the latest available patch for a given name.

-Now we can switch to WildFly and query the server for installed packages
+Now we can switch to WildFly and query the server for installed patches

 ```
 $ cd ../wildfly-8.2.0.Final